The interaction between genetics and lifestyle in promoting health and preventing diseases – Elina Sillanpää's research group

 Research group structure

-The research group is led by Assistant Professor in Health Promotion, Academy Research Fellow Elina Sillanpää.
+The research group is led by Associate Professor in Health Promotion, Academy Research Fellow Elina Sillanpää.
 In addition to her, the research group currently consists of five postdoctoral researchers, six doctoral candidates, and one senior researcher.
 The research group also regularly includes master's students conducting their thesis work, as well as international visiting researchers and interns supported by programs such as JYU Visiting Fellow and ERASMUS funding.

 JYU Visiting Fellows: